CSS for Rounded Corners of Uploaded Videos in Squarespace 7.1

 Generates a line from text, rounded buttons, images, or containers.

-Embedded and native videos in card-based design, feel videos as a code part of the design.
+Embedded and native videos in card-based design feel like videos as a code part of the design.

 How to Apply Rounded Corners to All Videos on Your Site